 A diagnosis of breast cancer can be devastating to any woman, but is most unexpected and unusually challenging to young women under the age of 40, especially those with families.
 Their medical, social, financial, and emotional needs are different from their older sisters and frequently not met by today's medical establishment.

 During Genevieve's two year struggle with breast cancer, she drew people to her with her courage, spirit, and grace, and connected them to each other as they supported her during her quest to live her life to the fullest.
-She was encouraged and strengthened by their efforts, and gave back by gently, yet passionately, encouraging them to get involved in the life enriching and life extending principles she believed in.
+She was encouraged and strengthened by their efforts, and gave back by gently, yet passionately, encouraging them to get involved in the life enriching and life extending values she believed in.

-After her death, Genevieve's network of family and friends decided to continue her fight against breast cancer by helping other young women in her name and to support and promote her passions and causes.
+After her death, Genevieve's network of family and friends decided to continue her fight against breast cancer by helping other young mothers in her name and to support and promote her passions and causes.
 We strive to make the cancer journey easier to navigate, offer encouragement, and provide an arm to lean on.

 Genevieve Louise Sounia